Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

-Groning’s sense of emotionally detached flippancy was best displayed on the third day of legal proceedings when he described how over the course of his time of duty at Auschwitz his thoughts became “more pedestrian”.
-While discussing a particular memory of the camp’s guards being informed of transports soon arriving from Hungary, Mr. Groning recalled thinking to himself back then,
+Groening’s sense of emotionally detached flippancy was best displayed on the third day of legal proceedings when he described how over the course of his time of duty at Auschwitz his thoughts became “more pedestrian”.
+While discussing a particular memory of the camp’s guards being informed of transports soon arriving from Hungary, Mr. Groening recalled thinking to himself back then,

 “If this is Hungary, they have bacon on board.”